 Students are admitted for the Fall semester only.
 Applications are due on December 1st of the previous year.

 - Coursework and other requirements for the M.A. and Ph.D. degrees.
 These are the same as for the History Department.
 Please see the History Department's website for details.

 1. Institute Financial Support: Thanks to the generosity of the Weider family, other benefactors, and Florida State University, students in the Institute are eligible for various fellowships and grants.
 These include:

 - Ben Weider Fellowships in Napoleonic and French Revolutionary History

 - Donald D. Horward Fellowship in Napoleonic History

 - George and Mary Knight Endowment Fellowship

 2. Departmental Funding: Students in the Institute are also eligible for the fellowships, graduate assistantships and conference travel grants offered by the History Department.
-These offer a stipend of up to $16,500, full tuition waiver, and the opportunity to gain valuable teaching experience.
+These offer a stipend of approximately $18,500, full tuition waiver, and the opportunity to gain valuable teaching experience.
 See the History Department Prospective Student web page for details.